 The news was worrisome and unexpected.
 A sudden trip to the hospital sent Phantom lead Chris Mann in for an emergency appendectomy, thus delaying media review night for an extra week.
 For the many who ask why we haven’t reviewed a show you’ve already seen, the reason is simple.
 An embargo exists for critics until the official press night.
-So even if we were to see a show on opening night, we couldn’t post our reviews till the day after press is brought in.
+So even if we were to see a show on opening night, we couldn’t post our reviews until the day after press is brought in.
 So we waited and fretted for another week.

 The Company performs “Masquerade.”
 Photo by Matthew Murphy.